vmware-archive/sql-to-dbsp-compiler/README.md

 The "index" tests cannot be executed with the `DBSPExecutor` since it does not support the "unique index" SQL statement.

-The results in this table were produced using the JDBC executor with Postgres as a backing database.

 <!---
 ### ZetsSQL tests